klmr/knitr-example/deseq.md

 ![plot of chunk unnamed-chunk-14](figure/unnamed-chunk-14-2.png)

-The DESeq2 vignette explains the function of these plots in detail; the important part for us re the red dots in the second plot – these correspond to significantly differentially expressed tRNA genes, at the 5% significance level.
+The DESeq2 vignette explains the function of these plots in detail; the important part for us are the red dots in the second plot – these correspond to significantly differentially expressed tRNA genes, at the 5% significance level.
-The number of these genes is 168 (out of 433).
-The top genes (by FDR-adjusted *p*-value) are:
+The number of these differentially expressed genes is 168 (out of 433).
+The top hits (by FDR-adjusted *p*-value) are:

 ```r